Everything to Know About the Clothes in Beyoncé’s Vogue Spread

 Mitchell’s shoot with Beyoncé took place outside London in a dilapidated English country home.
 On set, former Vogue fashion director Tonne Goodman worked with one of Beyoncé’s creative directors, Kwasi Fordjour, as well as her usual team of stylists.
 (Again, this is not how things are usually done.)

-In addition to Gucci, Beyoncé also wears a look from Louis Vuitton’s cruise collection, a shimmering gold Valentino cruise dress, a voluminous Dior cruise gown, and a white suit by menswear designer Wales Bonner.
+In addition to Gucci, Beyoncé also wears a look from Louis Vuitton’s cruise collection, a shimmering gold Valentino cruise dress, a voluminous Dior cruise gown, and a custom white suit by menswear designer Wales Bonner.
 On an alternate cover, she also wears a ruffled dress by Alexander McQueen.

 The Gucci look set the tone, though.
 The brand’s cruise show, which took place in a cemetery, featured large bouquets of flowers, hence Beyoncé’s headpiece.
 The wedding dress was also the finale look, and the model wore it down a flaming runway.
 Needless to say, Beyoncé’s interpretation was a bit more optimistic, but just as much a statement.